“I Just Want to Be Done Already” By Estil Wallace Recovery is a lifelong effort and accepting that fact can

 The Importance of Combining the 12-Steps and Therapy

-The 12-Steps, typically associated with Alcoholics Anonymous (or Narcotics Anonymous), is a program to aid in recovery from addiction.
+The 12-Steps, typically associated with Alcoholics Anonymous (or Cocaine Anonymous), is a program to aid in recovery from addiction.
 Therapy is a form of treatment commonly used for those suffering from mental health disorders.
 As addiction is often accompanied by mental illness, combining the 12-Steps with therapy can help an individual create an overall sense of well-being and recovery.

 What Are the 12-Steps?